-I discovered this is a winter cake and now living in Houston, my birthday is in Summer.
-I bought some South African oranges, and they did not have as much flavor.
+I discovered this is a winter cake, and now, living in Houston, my birthday is in Summer.
+I bought some South African oranges, which had less flavor.

-The cake is very light and sticky, so prepare your baking pans very well, and bake it in 3 molds.
-Baking it in a single pan is not recommended since tents to caked.
+The cake is light and sticky, so prepare your baking pans well and bake it in 3 molds.
+Baking it in a single pan is not recommended since it tends to cake.

 Visit our collection of Chilean recipes here.